linto-ai/whisper-timestamped/README.md

 ### Example output

-Here is an example output of the `whisper_timestamped.transcribe()` function, which can be viewed by using the CLI:
+The output of `whisper_timestamped.transcribe()` function is a python dictionary, which can be viewed in JSON format using the CLI.

+The JSON schema can be seen in [tests/json_schema.json](tests/json_schema.json).

+Here is an example output:
 ```bash
 whisper_timestamped AUDIO_FILE.wav --model tiny --language fr
 ```